JosepMariaVila/XRPwallet/README.md

 Step by step guide to set up the wallet:

-1) Create an empty folder in your desktop and download the 4 files.
+1) Create an empty folder in your desktop and download the 6 files (or just download the folder from github and unzip it).

 2) Open the HTML file in your browser (xrpwallet.html).